-- Boys and girls aged 9 to 15 (included in the Vaccination Plan of the Ministry of Health for girls aged 12).
+- Boys and girls aged 9 to 15 (included in the Vaccination Plan of the Ministry of Health for girls and boys aged 12).

-- Girls aged 16 to 26 years, preferably before the start of sexual relations.
+- Girls and boys aged 16 to 26 years, preferably before the start of sexual relations.

 The HPV vaccine is given in three doses which must be administered over a one-year period, allowing:

 - Two months between the first and second doses.

 - Four months between the second and third doses.

 - In children up to the age of 14 years, it can also be given in two doses (leaving an interval of six months between the first and second dose).

 Bear in mind that regular gynaecological check-ups and healthy sex habits are essential to maximise the protective efficacy of the vaccine.